Fantastic Women Series – NASA’s Computers

 Katherine worked at NACA (which later became NASA) for three decades and her accomplishments included calculating the trajectories for Alan Shepard’s 1961 spaceflight, making him America’s first human in space and John Glenn’s first American orbit of Earth.
 Most importantly, she not only calculated the trajectory of the Apollo 11 journey to the moon but also worked on the plan that brought back the crew of Apollo 13, safely back to Earth.
 She was awarded the Presidential Medal of Freedom in 2015 by President Barak Obama.

 Mary Jackson graduated with dual degrees in mathematics and physical sciences and was hired to work at Langley in 1951.
 She worked as a human computer for several years, subsequently working for senior aeronautical research engineer Kazimierz Czarnecki, who encouraged her to become an engineer.
 This meant that she needed to take after-work courses at the segregated Hampton High School.
 She petitioned the City of Hampton and won the right to study next to her white peers.
 She graduated and was became NASA’s first African-American female engineer in 1958 — a title she held alone for pretty much all of her career.
+In June 2020, NASA Administrator Jim Bridenstine announced that the agency’s headquarters building in Washington, D.C., will be named after Mary W. Jackson, the first African American female engineer at NASA.

 Dorothy Vaughn was a mathematician and became NACA’s first black supervisor in 1948.
 She worked for NASA for 28 years and specialized in flight paths and subsequently learned FORTRAN computer programming and taught it to her co-workers.
 She contributed to the space programme by working on the Scout Launch Vehicle Programme (launch vehicles designed to place small satellites into orbit around the Earth).